nguyenvvv/csci340blog/about.md

 <span class="image fit"><img src="{{ "/images/aboutme.jpg" | absolute_url }}" alt="" /></span>

 Hi!
 My name is Vi Nguyen and I am currently a sophomore at [Hendrix College](https://www.hendrix.edu/).
-I am pursuing dual majors in Computer Science and Computer Engineering.
+I am pursuing a major in Computer Science.
 When I am not at school, I enjoy traveling and spending time with friends and family.
-My most recent trip was going to Vietnam in the summer of 2019 to visit the rest of my extended family.
-There I learned a lot about my culture and was able to touch up on my roots.

 <div class="box">
 	<blockquote>Tell me and I forget, teach me and I may remember, involve me and I learn.</blockquote>